 Rhodebar & Rhode Island Red poultry

-I have Rhodebar/utility Rhode Island Red poultry (RIR) and a mix of hens that lay a variety of coloured eggs including cream legbar (sky blue), welbar x cream legbar (green) and gold legbar (white).
+I have Rhodebar/utility Rhode Island Red poultry (RIR) and a few hens that lay a variety of coloured eggs including Cream Legbar (sky blue) and RIR x Cream Legbar (green).

 The Rhodebar is a critically rare autosexing pure breed based on the Rhode Island Red.
 The cockerels have 2 barring genes and the hens only 1, females do not have a corresponding gene due to a sex linked shortened chromosome.

 My original Rhodebar cockerel was from Wernlas and he was outcrossed to a RIR hen from John Leach's flock of utility RIR.
-I also introduced utility RIR hens from Shaw's trap tested flock and some cocks are coming on that are bred from Boothman's stock.
+I also introduced utility RIR hens from Shaw's trap tested flock..

-It is intended to select and outcross as necessary to maintain a vigorous utility flock.
+Further selection and outcrossing continues to maintain a vigorous utility flock.
 As the Rhodebar and Rhode island Reds are running together some cockerels carrying only one barring gene will be produced (cockerel above in centre) as well as pure breed RIR & Rhodebar cockerels.
 All the pullets will be pure breed, either RIR or Rhodebar.

 If you are interested in hatching eggs or stock cockerels to give utility birds of either breed do get in touch.